ProvableHQ/leo/documentation/leo_by_example/vote.md

 ## <a id="step2"></a> Voter 2 makes a vote

-Let's create a new private ticket for voter 2.
-Take on the role of voter 2 and run the `new_ticket` function.
-The inputs take a unique ticket ID and the voter's public address.
+Create a private ticket for voter 2.
+Act as voter 2.
+Run the `new_ticket` function.
+Specify a unique ticket ID and the voter's public address.

 ```bash
 echo "